bblair321/Fika-Client-Mod-Installer/README.md

 - Package loose files and folders into self-extracting executables
 - Users get a UI dialog to choose installation directory
-- Perfect for game mods, software packages, and file distributions

 ### **2. Application Packaging (App Packager)**